daemonfire300/macro-lens-rs/README.md

 # License

+Now
+`lens` / `macro-lens` is distributed under an MIT license.
+See LICENSE for more details.

+Formerly
 `pl-lens` is distributed under an MIT license.
 See LICENSE for more details.